Improving the Accuracy of DC Optimal Power Flow Formulations via Parameter Optimization: Optimal Power Flow Problem

 \begin{model}[!t] \end{model}

-The DC-OPF problem's accuracy relative to the AC-OPF problem is dictated by the parameters $\mathbf{b}$, $\boldsymbol{\gamma}$, and $\boldsymbol{\rho}$.
+The DC-OPF problem's accuracy is dictated by the parameters $\mathbf{b}$, $\boldsymbol{\gamma}$, and $\boldsymbol{\rho}$.
 Traditionally, there are two DC-OPF versions, cold-start and hot-start, that rely on different amounts of prior information to select these parameters.